 Assembly Bill 68 seeks to amend the prescription drug monitoring program (PDMP) in Wisconsin by extending certain requirements related to the review of patient records and the evaluation of the program's outcomes.
-Specifically, the bill extends the requirement for practitioners to review a patient's records before issuing a prescription order from April 1, 2025, to April 1, 2030.
-Additionally, it extends the mandate for the Controlled Substances Board to conduct a quarterly review of the PDMP's outcomes from October 30, 2025, to October 30, 2030.
+Specifically, the bill extends the requirement for practitioners to review a patient's records before issuing a prescription order from its current expiration date of April 1, 2025, to April 1, 2030.
+Additionally, it extends the mandate for the Controlled Substances Board to conduct a quarterly review of the PDMP, which is currently set to end on October 30, 2025, to October 30, 2030.

 Statutes affected: Bill Text: 961.385(2)(cs)1, 961.385, 961.385(5)(b), 961.385(6)(a)